-Compensatory time shall be granted in accordance with the written request of a full-time employee to the Director of the Health Department so long as the full-time employee's absence can be permitted without interference with the proper conduct of the Department.
+Compensatory time shall be granted in accordance with the written request of a full-time employee to the Department Director so long as the full-time employee's absence can be permitted without interference with the proper conduct of the Department.

-No overtime shall be worked unless approved prior to being worked by the Director of the Health Department or designee.
+No overtime shall be worked unless approved prior to being worked by the Department Director or designee.

-Compensatory time shall be utilized within the calendar year earned and can only be carried over to the next succeeding year with the approval of the Director and the Business Administrator.
+Compensatory time shall be utilized within the calendar year earned and can only be carried over to the next succeeding year with the approval of the Department Director and Business Administrator.